darthoctopus/reggae/docs/quickstart.md

 window = ReggaeDebugWindow(ds)
 ```

+Note that one may also launch the GUI by passing a `pbjam.star` object as a positional argument.
+See our [test case](https://github.com/darthoctopus/reggae/blob/master/test/jamie/test.py) for more advanced manipulation of the GUI.

 ## Using the GUI

 Once the {class}`~reggae.dipolestar.DipoleStar` object has been loaded into a GUI session, you may now modify values of $\delta_{01}$, $\Delta\Pi_0$, $p_L$, and $p_D$.
 See [our description of the GUI itself](project:usage.md) for how to change specific properties of the PSD model.
 There isn't a well-defined procedure for doing this (yet).
 However, you may find the following pointers helpful: